JSaprah/werewolf/README.md

 * openModal()
     * Opens the modal in case if the turns are over or the wolf card is found
+    * Change the text based on user guesses the right answer or remaining turns are over.
+    * Remove eventListeners to prevent more being added on top of each other
+    * Event listener for the play again button so that the user has the option the play again.
+This runs the runGame functionality.

 ## **Issues faced during the project**